-Item 2: Services to family to protect child(ren) in the home and prevent removal or re-entry into foster care

-Purpose of Assessment: To determine whether, during the period under review, the agency made concerted efforts to provide services to the family to prevent children's entry into foster care or re-entry after a reunification.

-One of 11 applicable cases was rated as a strength for Item 2 indicating that the agency made concerted efforts to provide services to prevent removal or re-entry into foster care.
+Item 2: Services to family to protect child(ren) in the home and prevent removal or re-entry into foster care Purpose of Assessment: To determine whether, during the period under review, the agency made concerted efforts to provide services to the family to prevent children's entry into foster care or re-entry after a reunification.
+Three of four applicable cases were rated as a strength for Item 2 indicating that the agency made concerted efforts to provide services to prevent removal or re-entry into foster care.

-Item 3: Risk and safety assessment and management

-Purpose of Assessment: To determine whether, during the period under review, the agency made concerted efforts to assess and address the risk and safety concerns relating to the child(ren) in their own homes or while in foster care.

-Eight of 20 applicable cases were rated as a strength for Item 3 because the agency properly assessed all applicable individuals for risk and safety and appropriately addressed all identified concerns.

-Permanency Outcome 1: Children Have Permanency and Stability in Their Living Situations

-Three items are included under Permanency Outcome 1.
+Item 3: Risk and safety assessment and management Purpose of Assessment: To determine whether, during the period under review, the agency made concerted efforts to assess and address the risk and safety concerns relating to the child(ren) in their own homes or while in foster care.
+One of five applicable cases was rated as a strength for Item 3 because the agency properly assessed all applicable individuals for risk and safety and appropriately addressed all identified concerns.
+Permanency Outcome 1: Children Have Permanency and Stability in Their Living Situations Three items are included under Permanency Outcome 1.

-Item 4: Stability of foster care placement

-Purpose of Assessment: To determine whether the child in foster care is in a stable placement at the time of the onsite review and that any changes in placement that occurred during the period under review were in the best interests of the child and consistent with achieving the child's permanency goals.
+Item 4: Stability of foster care placement Purpose of Assessment: To determine whether the child in foster care is in a stable placement at the time of the onsite review and that any changes in placement that occurred during the period under review were in the best interests of the child and consistent with achieving the child's permanency goals.

-Five of 10 applicable cases were rated as a strength for Item

-4. In each of these five cases, the child remained in a stable placement during the period under review or had another placement, which better met the child's case goals.

-Item 5: Permanency goal for child

-Purpose of Assessment: To determine whether appropriate permanency goals were established for the child in a timely manner.

-Five of 10 applicable cases were rated as a strength for Item 5 indicating that the permanency goal was appropriate for the child and was established in a timely manner.
+The one applicable case was not rated as a strength for Item 4.

+% Strengths
-Item 6: Achieving reunification, guardianship, adoption, or other planned permanent living arrangement

-Purpose of Assessment: To determine whether concerted efforts were made, or are being made, during the period under review to achieve reunification, guardianship, adoption, or other planned permanent living arrangement.
+Item 5: Permanency goal for child Purpose of Assessment: To determine whether appropriate permanency goals were established for the child in a timely manner.
+The one applicable case was rated as a strength for Item 5 indicating that the permanency goal was appropriate for the child and was established in a timely manner. % Strengths Item 6: Achieving reunification, guardianship, adoption, or other planned permanent living arrangement Purpose of Assessment: To determine whether concerted efforts were made, or are being made, during the period under review to achieve reunification, guardianship, adoption, or other planned permanent living arrangement.

-Six of 10 applicable cases were rated as a strength for Item 6 because the agency made concerted efforts to achieve the permanency goal in a timely manner.

-Permanency Outcome 2: The Continuity of Family Relationships and Connections is Preserved for Children

-Five items are included under Permanency Outcome 2.
+Strengths The one applicable case was rated as a strength for Item 6 because the agency made concerted efforts to achieve the permanency goal in a timely manner.
+Permanency Outcome 2: The Continuity of Family Relationships and Connections is Preserved for Children Five items are included under Permanency Outcome 2.

-Item 7: Placement with siblings

-Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made to ensure that siblings in foster care are placed together unless a separation was necessary to meet the needs of one of the siblings.

-Three of six applicable cases were rated as a strength for Item 7 meaning that the agency made concerted efforts to place siblings together or separated the siblings due to the specialized needs of the child.
+Item 7: Placement with siblings Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made to ensure that siblings in foster care are placed together unless a separation was necessary to meet the needs of one of the siblings.
+The one applicable case was rated as a strength for Item 7 meaning that the agency made concerted efforts to place siblings together or separated the siblings due to the specialized needs of the child. % Strengths